 Section 2: To facilitate the conduct of its business WSI may by resolution, adjourn, vary procedure, or otherwise regulate any of its meetings or proceedings as it so determines provided such variations are not inconsistent with these articles.

-Section 5: Should any vacancy occur amongst office bearers or should WSI declare any office vacant an election for such vacancy shall be held at the next annual election in accordance with the By Laws, Article 5, and the President shall call for nominations to fill such vacancy to close not less than 6 weeks prior to the date of such balloting.The person elected to fill the vacancy shall hold office for the balance of the term of office of such person’s predecessor.
+Section 5: Should any vacancy occur amongst office bearers, or should WSI declare any office vacant, an election for such vacancy shall be held at the next annual election in accordance with the By Laws, Article 5, and the President shall call for nominations to fill such vacancy to close not less than 6 weeks prior to the date of such balloting.
+Should insufficient nominations be received and/or in order to ensure appropriate diversity on the Advisory Board, the Executive Board may appoint office bearers.
+The person elected or appointed to fill the vacancy shall hold office for the balance of the term of office of such person’s predecessor.